 Table 2 shows the speedup obtained for the three different architectures.
+The normalized speedup for "forwarding" and "MOV" with respect to the "ideal" case is shown in Figure 8.
 The performance of forwarding is very close to the ideal performance limit (96% on an average).
 This is because for the majority of the selected patterns, at least two operands can be obtained through forwarding; thus MOV instructions are inserted rarely.
+This can be seen from Table 3, about 90-100% of selected pattern instances satisfy the forwarding requirements.
 The case where custom move instructions are inserted ("MOV") achieves only 70% of the performance limit.
-Thus our technique can overcome the limitations in number of register ports and instruction encoding without affecting performance.
+Thus our technique which uses forwarding to supply additional operands can overcome the limitations in number of register ports and instruction encoding without affecting performance.

 In addition, our technique reduces the energy consumption in the register file.
 As data forwarding is predictable in our approach (refer Section 3.3), register file reads can be avoided for forwarded operands.
-Table 3 presents the register file energy consumption for the three different architectures.
+Table 4 presents the register file energy consumption for the three different architectures.
 The first column is the ideal case where there are four read ports in the register file.
 The second column is the case where there are two read ports and custom MOV instructions are inserted.
-The third column is our forwardingbased approach that avoids redundant register file accesses.
-The energy values presented here are obtained using CACTI 3.2 [14] for 130 nm technology.
-It is clear from Table 3 that increasing the number of ports of the register file is not an attractive option as it almost doubles the energy consumption.
+The third column is our forwarding-based approach that avoids redundant register file accesses.
+The energy values presented here are obtained using CACTI 3.2 [13] for 130 nm technology.
+It is clear from Table 4 that increasing the number of ports of the register file is not an attractive option as it almost doubles the energy consumption.
 By comparing the second and third column, it can be seen that forwarding results in significant savings in the energy consumption of the register file (25% on an average).